-LATEST PLANS: The next event Move on Up North at MediaCityUK in Salford Quays, will take place on Wednesday 9 May 2012 and is aimed at black and minority ethnic TV professionals.
-More details here; booking forms also attached to this page.
-Application deadline Monday 12 March.
+LATEST NEWS: The next event Move on Up North at MediaCityUK in Salford Quays, will take place on Wednesday 25 March 2015 and is aimed at black, Asian and minority ethnic TV professionals.

 What's it all about?

-The premise of Move on Up is simple: black and minority ethic workers are under-represented in the media and entertainment industries despite an available supply of skilled and qualified talent in these communities.
+Move on Up is a diversity project which has been run by BECTU since 2003.
+The premise of Move on Up is simple: black Asian and minority ethnic workers are under-represented in the media and entertainment industries despite an available supply of skilled and qualified talent in these communities.
 What can BECTU do to help to correct this under-representation?
+Download the brochure here.

 One answer to that question comes in the shape of Move On Up, a large-scale networking event which brings the talent, who include writers, technicians and producers, together with the people who make the decisions, senior management, commissioners, executive producers, HR professionals and many more.

 Applicants bid for interviews with company representatives and have the opportunity to market themselves and their proposals.
 These interviews have provided the talent with valuable experience and interviewers have widened their knowledge of the available talent pool in readiness for formal recruitment opportunities.

 To date, nine Move on Up events have been held: